mstreet97/dncs-swarm-management/README.md

 ```
 After choosing an admin username and password we have access to swarmpit dashboard which shows the usage statistics for our stack and let us perform different tasks, including moving containers around, restarting or redeploying them and viewing their logs.

-To see the MQTT publisher and subscribers interacting we can go to: services > subscriber > view log.
+To see the MQTT publisher and subscribers interacting we can go to: services > weatherSubscriber > view log.
 Here the full message exchange will be shown.
 This project assumed a "slow updating iot service", our dummy weather station which will show something like this clocking every 5 minutes:
 ```bash
 | Location: Trento,IT